guidovezzoni/BingeWorthyShows2/README.md

    different gradle sub-project to improve build time, decoupling, and modularisation
 1. Data level based on repository: more complex caching could be easily handled via specific logic and additional datasources implementation
-1. Presentation based on MVVM and observables: AndroidX ViewModel and LiveData
+1. Presentation based on MVVM and observables: AndroidX ViewModel and RxJava3
 1. Dependency Injection: a DI manager for each level handles instantiation, it could easily be replaced by Dagger in more complex projects